-• The modification of the method identifying the effectiveness indicator of chemical dispersants.

-- The examination and determination of the conditions and methods of the sampling procedures, taking into consideration the existing distribution of dispersant stockpiles and the management and monitoring of sampling procedures, that will be brought into effect. - The proposal for the handling/destruction of chemical dispersants of 2nd and 3rd generation, that are considered inappropriate.
+- The modification of the method identifying the effectiveness indicator of dispersants. - The examination and determination of the conditions and methods of the sampling procedures, taking into consideration the existing distribution of dispersant stockpiles and the management and monitoring of sampling procedures, that will be brought into effect. - The proposal for the handling/destruction of dispersants of 2^{nd} and 3^{rd} generation, which are considered inappropriate.

 Dispersant testing and approval schemes are in place in Greece.
-The State Chemical Laboratory in collaboration with the National Centre for Marine Research are responsible for the control, testing and approval of oil spill dispersants.
+The State Chemical Laboratory in collaboration with the Hellenic Centre for Marine Research is responsible for the control, testing and approval of oil spill dispersants.
 Acute toxicity and effectiveness tests are performed on the dispersants.
 The Ministerial Decree No 5219 (2000) defines the requirements for oil spill dispersant control, testing and approval procedures, and is currently under revision.
-According to this Decree:

-The State Chemical Laboratory is responsible for certifying 3rd generation oil spill dispersants.
-Each "approval" certification which is issued is notified to the Ministry of Mercantile Marine and is valid for a period of 7 years.
+According to this Decree the State Chemical Laboratory is responsible for certifying 3rd generation oil spill dispersants.
+Each "approval" certification which is issued is notified to the Ministry of Mercantile Marine, Aegean & Island Policy and is valid for a period of seven years.
 The dispersants that have been granted this certification may be used in an oil spill response operation (see list below).
-In order to obtain this certification, the interested party has to submit to the State Chemical Laboratory an application including relevant information such as the trade name of the product, its use and implementation field, information regarding the product's producer and the product's composition, and a nontoxicity report acquired from the National Centre for Marine Research or another research institute within the EU.
+In order to obtain this certification, the interested party has to submit to the State Chemical Laboratory an application including relevant information such as the trade name of the product, its use and implementation field, information regarding the product's producer and the product's composition, and a non-toxicity report acquired from the Hellenic Centre for Marine Research or another research institute within the EU.

 Dispersants which have been approved for use in other EU Member States may also be considered for use in Greece, following certification by the State Chemical Laboratory.

-- The use of 3rd generation chemical dispersants (types 2 and 3) that are not yet certified is prohibited, until the State Chemical Laboratory in collaboration with the National Centre for Marine Research provides the appropriate certificate verifying non toxicity and other crucial specifications. - The use of 2nd generation chemical dispersants is prohibited until the State Chemical Laboratory in collaboration with the National Centre for Marine Research provides the appropriate certificate verifying non toxicity, effectiveness and other crucial specifications.
+The use of 3rd generation dispersants (types 2 and 3) that are not yet certified is prohibited, until the State Chemical Laboratory in collaboration with the Hellenic Centre for Marine Research provides the appropriate certificate verifying non toxicity and other crucial specifications.
+The use of 2nd generation dispersants is prohibited until the State Chemical Laboratory in collaboration with the Hellenic Centre for Marine Research provides the appropriate certificate verifying non toxicity, effectiveness and other crucial specifications.
 Having obtained this certificate, their use is only allowed in exceptional circumstances following MEPD's approval.